 Cut the 1/2″ plywood to size and sand smooth with 100 grit then 180 grit sandpaper.
 I used cheap construction grade plywood for this part of the kitchen, since I painted it.

 I used the 1/2″ x 3/4″ Pine Moulding as supports for the shelves.
 I made a pencil line to mark the placement of the moulding then glued and nailed it into place.

 Then connect the 2 sides and middle piece with the plywood shelves by gluing and nailing them onto that pine moulding.
 Attach the bottom shelves first.
 Make sure to always wipe away excess glue as you build.

-Step Two – Frame out the Front of the Play Kitchen
+Step Two – Frame out the Front of the DIY Play Kitchen for Kids

 Now, we can frame out the front of the kitchen.
 We’ll use glue and brad nails here too.
 Start with a 1″ x 3″ piece along the top and a 1″ x 2″ piece along the bottom shelf.
 Then connect the top and bottom with 3 – 1″ x 2″ pieces at each side and in the middle.
 The middle piece should be centered on the plywood behind it.
 Finish off that framing with 2 – 1″ x 2″ pieces at the middle drawers.

 Next, we can add base moulding to 3 sides along the bottom of the kitchen.
 I cut 45-degree angles for the corners with my Miter Saw for these.
 Glue and brad nail this moulding too.